According to the latest Road Toll Statistics, Driving Accidents in South Australia Territory is still high at the turn of the year.

-It has been reported that there was a total of 97 road accidents around the territory in 2013 alone.
-This is an increase of 3 from the previous year which nets an average of 1 accident per 3.75 days.
+It has offenses that there was a total of 97 road accidents around the territory in 2013 alone.
+This is an increase of 3 from the previous year, which nets an average of 1 accident per 3.75 days.

 While it the record of road accidents were significantly lower compared to the previous years, the number is still too high.
-The toll statistics shows that speeding was to be blamed since accidents that caused fatal accidents are due to the fact that most drivers do not wear seatbelt.
+The toll statistics show that speeding was to offenses since accidents that caused fatal accidents are due to the fact that most drivers do not wear a seatbelt.

-National Statistics of overall traffic accidents fell by 8 per cent however the authorities are considering the option of further reducing the speed limits in roads that have a high crash rate.
-The director of road and traffic management states that they are also preparing extensive program of works for the coming year which includes more rest areas and bicycle lanes.
+National Statistics of overall traffic accidents fell by 8 percent; however, the authorities are considering the option of further reducing the speed limits in roads that have a high crash rate.
+The director of road and traffic management states that they are also preparing an extensive program of works for the coming year, which includes more rest areas and bicycle lanes.

-The law that governs road regulation and safety in South Australia is the Road Traffic Act 1961 and under the said Act the Australian Road Rules 1999 was enacted as a Regulation.
-The issuance of driver licenses as well as the compulsory third party (CTP) insurance is governed by Motor Vehicles Act 1959.
-Indictable or serious offences which can be reckless or dangerous driving that causes death and injuries are governed by the Criminal Law Consolidation Act 1935.
+The law that governs road regulation and safety in South Australia is the Road Traffic Act 1961, and under the said Act the Australian Road Rules 1999 was enacted as a Regulation.
+The issuance of driver licenses as well as the compulsory third party (CTP) insurance is governed bthe y the Motor Vehicles Act 1959.
+Indictable or serious offenses which can be reckless or dangerous driving that causes death and injuries are governed by the Criminal Law Consolidation Act 1935.

-Under these laws, drivers who are involved in traffic accidents are given demerit points.
-Demerit on the license depends on the traffic violation incurred by the Driver and it is set out under Schedule 4 of the Motor Vehicles Regulations 2010.
-Once a driver incurred 12 or more demerits within a 3 year period, his driver’s license can be revoked.
+Under these laws, drivers who are involved in traffic accidents license demerit points.
+Demerit on the license depends on the traffic violation incurred by the Driver, and it is set out under Schedule 4 of the Motor Vehicles Regulations 2010.
+Once a driver incurred 12 or more demerits within three years, his driver’s license can be revoked.

-Once a driver committed a Traffic Offence an expiation notice will be issued to him and he will be required to pay a fine.
-Expiation fees including speeding fines are set out in schedule 9 of the Road Traffic Regulations.
+Once a driver committed a Traffic offense, an expiation notice will be issued to him, and he will be required to pay a fine.
+Expiation fees including speeding, fines are set out in schedule 9 of the Road Traffic Regulations.
 Other expiation fees are covered under schedule 5 of the Motor Vehicles Regulations 2010.
 If a Driver fails to pay his fine his driver’s licence may be suspended or his vehicle will be refused registration.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.